xola139/graphql-express-mongodb/README.md

 mongod
 ```

+To see the data you are saving you can use a MongoDB Manager App such as https://robomongo.org/

-## NPM Modules
+#### NPM Modules
-The following NPM modules are required:
+The following NPM modules are required in package.json:

 * express
 * express-graphql